aritrabasu104/ecommerce-challenge/README.md

 # Spring Boot "Microservice" Project - number generator

-This is a sample Java / Spring Boot application wiht Junit Test cases and Swagger.
+This is a sample Java / Spring Boot application with NIO file operations, Spring Caching,Exception Handling, Junit Test cases and Swagger.
 The api details can be found in http://localhost:8080/swagger-ui.html

 ## How to Run